Home

 Before we dive into vitamins, let’s chat a bit about hormonal acne.
 Hormonal acne is usually caused by an increase in androgens, like testosterone [7].

 These hormones increase oil production, which then leads to more breakouts.
 It’s common in teenagers but can be experienced throughout your life.
-For example, when you’re on a hormone treatment, if you have PCOS, if you are pregnant or on the flip side, going through menopause [7].
+For example, when you’re on a hormone treatment, if you are pregnant or on the flip side, going through menopause [7].

 A few vitamins can help with acne as they decrease oil production.
 These include B vitamins, vitamin D and zinc.
 Vitamin C is another option that is anti-inflammatory and takes down oily skin [1][9].